 Gorumara Forest was home to numerous tropical (A tropical forest was a type of forest found in areas with high regular rainfall and no more than two months of low rainfall ) orchids.
 The park was rich in massive herbivores together with Rhinoceros unicornis, gaur, Asian elephant, sloth bear, chital, and sambar deer.
 Small herbivores included barking deer, hog deer, and wild boar.
 There was a comparative lack of enormous carnivores, with the sole big cat being the leopard.
 The park wasn’t home to any resident population of Bengal tigers, Indian wild dogs, or Indian wolves.
 Tigers were, however, occasionally spotted here.

-Birds at the Gorumara National Park include submontane forest (situated in the foothills or lower slopes of a mountain range) birds like the scarlet minivet, Sunbird, Asian paradise flycatchers, spangled drongo, and Indian hornbill.
-The park is home to a large number of snakes, venomous and non-venomous, including the Indian python, one of the largest snakes in the world, and the king cobra – the world’s largest venomous snake.
+Birds at the Gorumara National Park included submontane forest (situated in the foothills or lower slopes of a mountain range) birds like the scarlet minivet, Sunbird, Asian paradise flycatchers, spangled drongo, and Indian hornbill.
+The park was home to a large number of snakes, venomous and non-venomous, including the Indian python, one of the largest snakes in the world, and the king cobra – the world’s largest venomous snake.

 How to Reach

 By Air – Nearest airport was Bagdogra airport, about 80 Km from the Gorumara National Park.
 Bagdogra airport was well connected by road network to Gorumara National Park.

 By Rail – Nearest railway station was New Maynaguri railway station, about 20 Km from the Gorumara National Park.
 New Maynaguri railway station was well connected by road network to Gorumara National Park.
 Now Lataguri had its own railway station.
 But only one train (Siliguri Jn-New Coochbehar DMU ) ran in this route.